WickedBrat/personal-website/content/blog/starting-with-clojure.md

 date: 2020-08-01
 slug: "starting-with-clojure"
 description: "Clojure and functional programming"
-keywords: ["clojure", "functional", "programming", "blog", "gojek"]
+keywords: ["clojure", "functional programming", "blog", "gojek"]
-draft: true
+draft: false
-tags: ["clojure", "functional", "programming"]
+tags: ["clojure", "functional programming"]
 math: false
 toc: true
 ---

 If you're here, it means that probably you've come across functional programming or Clojure.
 If not, perhaps I need to check my SEO.
 Anyway, let's make the most out of it.
 Throughout the blog, I'll try to simplify and present my understanding of the **Functional Programming** and **Clojure**.
 When you're getting started with Clojure, the book [Brave Clojure](https://www.braveclojure.com/getting-started/) is going to be your life saver.
 [Joy of Clojure](http://www.joyofclojure.com/) is another book you'd find handy.
 For practicals and hands-on, I'd recommend [4clojure.com](http://www.4clojure.com/).
 Let's dive in!

 ## How's Clojure different